 Chapter titles must be written in capital letters and set to the middle.
 Sub-chapters and sections have to be written in small letters and set to the left not containing more than four decimals.

-Spelling must adhere to the current guidelines and rules of the Hungarian Academy of Sciences.
+Spelling must adhere to the current guidelines .

-The terms and measures applied (name, symbol) have to comply with today's professional, international requirements or other signals have to be explained when first used or in the list of abbreviations so as to avoid any misinterpretation.
+The terms and measures applied (name, symbol) or other signals have to comply with today's professional, international requirements and/or have to be explained when first used or in the list of abbreviations so as to avoid any misinterpretation.

 The use of units of measure must be in line with the effective regulation (at present Act XLV of 1991 on measurements)